YugabyteDB-Samples/yugabyte-simple-cpp-app/README.md

 * `HOST` - the hostname of your instance.
 * `USER` - the username for your instance.
 * `PASSWORD` - the database password.
 * `SSL_MODE` - the SSL mode to use.
-YugabyteDB Managed requires SSL connections; use `verify-full`.
+YugabyteDB Aeon requires SSL connections; use `verify-full`.
 * `SSL_ROOT_CERT` - a full path to your CA root cert (for example, `/Users/dmagda/certificates/root.crt`).

-Note, you can easily find all the settings on the YugabyteDB Managed dashboard:
+Note, you can easily find all the settings on the YugabyteDB Aeon dashboard:

 ![image](resources/cloud_app_settings.png)